‘Tearful’ Tamil family beg to stay in Australia as court dramatically halts deportation | The New Daily

 Melbourne and Darwin airport scuffles

-Before the family left Melbourne on Thursday night after being transported from an immigration detention, there were dramatic scenes at the airport when about 60 supporters rushed to try to stop the family being put on a plane which departed around 11pm.
+Before the family left Melbourne on Thursday night after being transported from an immigration detention, there were dramatic scenes at the airport when about 60 supporters rushed to try to stop them being put on the plane.

 Tamil Refugee Council spokesperson Aran Mylvaganam said two people were arrested after cutting through a fence to reach the tarmac.

-And when the plane stopped to refuel in Darwin at 2am on Friday the family was taken off the aircraft on the judge’s orders.
+When the plane stopped to refuel in Darwin at 2am on Friday, the family was taken off the aircraft on the judge’s orders.

 Priya and Nadesalingam say they face persecution if they are sent back to Sri Lanka due to past family links to the militant political group Liberation Tigers of Tamil Eelam.